GurpreetDel/namaste-react/README.md

 ### Config Driven UI

 Config Driven UI is an approach where the UI is rendered based on a configuration object, typically fetched from a server.
+This pattern separates the UI structure and content from the rendering logic, making applications more flexible and maintainable.

+#### What is Config Driven UI?

+Config Driven UI is a design pattern where your application's user interface is determined by a configuration object (usually JSON) rather than being hardcoded in the components themselves.
+The configuration can be:

+- Stored locally in your application
+- Fetched from a backend API
+- Dynamically generated based on user preferences or other factors

+This approach allows you to change the UI without modifying the component code, making your application more adaptable and easier to maintain.

 #### Visual Representation: